-Our unit redemption program contains significant restrictions and limitations that limit your ability to redeem your units.
+The unit redemption program contains significant restrictions and limitations that limit your ability to redeem your units.
 The number of units you may redeem per quarter is subject to a maximum of the greater of 100,000 units or 25% of your units outstanding.
-Also, we will not, in any calendar year, redeem from members a total of more than 5% (or in any calendar quarter, redeem more than 1.25%) of the weighted average number of units outstanding during the 12-month period immediately prior to the date of the redemption.
+Also, we will limit redemptions from members, in any calendar year, to a total of not more than 5% (or in any calendar quarter, 1.25%) of the weighted average number of units outstanding during the 12-month period immediately prior to the date of the redemption.
+If the manager determines it is in the best interest of the company, it may elect to waive the foregoing limitations and redeem units in excess of the maximum amounts stated for any applicable period or periods.
+Such an election, however, in no way, creates an obligation of the company to redeem units in excess of the maximum amounts stated in any future period.